 - Fees and Spreads: To be sure you are receiving competitive prices, compare the fees and spreads offered by several brokers for synthetic indices.

-- Customer Service: If you run into problems when trading or require help with your account, having dependable customer service can be crucial.
+- Customer Service: If you run into problems while trading or need help with your account, dependable customer service can be crucial.

 Avoiding frequent errors is crucial when trading synthetic indices: